Loading...

 Cross-channel marketing campaigns

-To maximize sales during the Cyber Five holiday season, activate Experian audiences as part of your omnichannel campaign.
+To maximize sales during the Cyber Five holiday season, activate Experian Audiences as part of your omnichannel campaign.
 Our offerings include meticulously curated behavioral segments based on discount indicators such as Black Friday, Cyber Monday, and Coupons/Sales.
 These segments help you target shoppers who are ready to take advantage of your promotions and are primed for early conversion.
-Our marketing data was ranked #1 in accuracy by Truthset, which means you can power smarter marketing initiatives, like insights, targeting, and measurement, using the highest-rated data.
+Our marketing data was ranked #1 in accuracy by Truthset, which means you can power better marketing initiatives, like insights, targeting, and measurement using the highest rated data.

-In 2023, mobile app sales increased by 2% from 2022, generating a 12% increase in app purchases and $2 billion more in revenue than the year before.
-Businesses offering exclusive deals through their mobile apps incentivized customers to download and use the app for their purchases, which helped boost sales through a dedicated channel.
+App-exclusive deals boosted app-driven sales by 12% year-over-year.
+Brands that offered exclusive deals through their mobile apps incentivized customers to download and use the app for their purchases, which helped to increase sales through a dedicated channel.

 Predictions for Black Friday 2024